sinahsnn/BMI-500-Hw-11-/README.md

 - - **Extra:**: the variable for all the components have been applied so that we proved the control on all the components while the question just ask for the effect of a and b.
 - Heart-rate variability via ω(t) modulation creates realistic RR-interval fluctuations.
   ![result B](https://raw.githubusercontent.com/sinahsnn/BMI-500-Hw-11-/main/final_results/merged%20b.png)
+the limitation is that it is not applicable for multichannel.
 ## Stochastic Multichannel ECG Modeling & Clinical Realism (Part 3)
 - Stochastic VCG modeling introduces beat-to-beat variability and adds realistic noise sources:
   **baseline wander**, **EMG muscle artifact**, and **Gaussian sensor noise**.